 Pipe spool drawings are oriented on the grid relative to the north arrow shown on drawing plans.
 The pipe line number (ex.
 2”-WPR-8547-01) indicates the fluid service, piping class and material, insulation details, and is usually drawn in a single isometric right.
 The pipe lines are presented as straight lines while fittings (i.e elbow, tee, reducer) are depicted as curved lines that attach to the pipe lines via an appropriate welding machine and process.
 Connected valves are depicted with a symbol already provided in the P&ID.
-Referring to the above image, The 2″ and 1″ represents the sizes of the given pipe.
+Referring to the above image, The 2″ and 1″ represent the sizes of the given pipe.

 It is also necessary to know the total number of joints.
 As depicted in the image above, there are a total of 16 joints.
 Joint 1 to 13 has a pipe size of 2″, while joint 14 to 16 has a pipe size of 1″.
 These joints are welded.
 In the drawing, ‘SPL-02’ indicates the spool number of 2.
 Hence, in the provided image there are a total of 4 prefabricated pipe spools available.
 These can be seen as SPL-01, SPL-02, SPL-03 and SPL-04.
 Associated pipe fittings will be drawn in the piping isometric and depicted with symbols.